The Dorothy L. Lougee Nursing Assistant I Program

 - –OR– Negative chest x-ray within the past 5 years for students who have a history of positive skin tests with written evaluation by healthcare provider for signs and symptoms within the last 12 months if x-ray is over 1year old

 - Influenza– Annual seasonal influenza vaccination required in mid-fall and winter.

 - Hepatitis B-Total of 3 vaccinations -OR- Lab report showing positive blood titer –OR– a signed Hepatitis B Waiver

-- COVID Vaccine– Moderna or Pfizer vaccine total of 2 doses -OR- Johnson/Johnson vaccine 1dose plus booster (Novovax and Astrazeneca are now being approved).
+- COVID Vaccine– Moderna or Pfizer vaccine total of 2 doses and booster -OR- Johnson/Johnson vaccine 1dose plus booster (Novovax and Astrazeneca are now being approved).

 On the first day of class the student will need to present to Instructor a Driver’s License (or state issued photo ID) and Social Security Card (first and last names must match).
 These documents are required for state certification testing.

 Registration: $251.00 (Malpractice Insurance, CPR, Campus Access, Parking and Security (CAPS) Fee included)

 - Books (not included in registration fee) – Contact the bookstore (336.734.7100) for current textbook prices.

 - Nurse Aid I Training Program (Modules)